-An upgrade software package name is in the following format: package-name-m.nZx-distribution.tgz.
+An upgrade software package name is in the following format: package-name-m.nZx.y-distribution.tgz.

-- package-name is the name of the package-for example, junos-jseries. - m.n is the software release, with m representing the major release number-for example, 7.5. - Z indicates the type of software release.
-For example, R indicates released software, and B indicates beta-level software. - $\blacksquare$ x represents the version of the major software release-for example, 2. - distribution indicates the area for which the software package is provided-domestic for the United States and Canada and export for worldwide distribution.
+- package-name is the name of the package-for example, junos-jseries. - m.n is the software release, with m representing the major release number and n representing the minor release number-for example, 9.0. - Z indicates the type of software release.
+For example, R indicates released software, and B indicates beta-level software. - x.y represents the software build number and spin number-for example, 1.1. - distribution indicates the area for which the software package is provided-domestic for the United States and Canada and export for worldwide distribution.

-A sample J-series upgrade software package name is junos-jseries-7.5R2-domestic.tgz.
+A sample J-series upgrade software package name is junos-jseries-9.0R1-domestic.tgz.